tum-pbs/pbdl-book/physgrad-discuss.md

 ---

-However, in both cases, the resulting models can give a performance that we simply can't obtain by, e.g., training longer with a simpler DP or supervised approach.
-So, if we plan to evaluate these models often, e.g., shipping them in an application, this increased one-time cost can pay off in the long run.
+In both cases, the resulting neural networks can yield a performance that we simply can't obtain by, e.g., training longer with a simpler DP or supervised approach.
+So, if we plan to evaluate these models often, e.g., shipping them in an application, this increased one-time cost will pay off in the long run.

 This concludes the chapter on improved learning methods for physics-based NNs.
 It's clearly an active topic of research, with plenty of room for new methods, but the algorithms here already indicate the potential of tailored learning algorithms for physical problems.
 This also concludes the focus on numerical simulations as DL components.
-In the next chapter, we'll instead focus on a different statistical viewpoint, the inclusion of uncertainty.
+In the next chapter, we'll instead focus on a different statistical viewpoint, namely the inclusion of uncertainty.